antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 # Danish Power Market Analytics: Forecasting and PnL Analysis

-This project builds an end-to-end data pipeline to analyse and forecast Danish electricity prices.
-It is composed of two main parts:
+This project builds an end-to-end data pipeline to analyse and forecast Danish electricity prices in the two bidding zones, DK1 (West Denmark) and DK2 (East Denmark).
+The workflow covers data ingestion, exploratory analysis, feature engineering, model development and evaluation, and extends into directional trading and PnL analysis.

-1. **Price Forecasting**
-   Development and evaluation of three models to predict day-ahead electricity prices, covering:
-   - data ingestion
-   - exploratory analysis
-   - feature engineering
-   - model training and evaluation
-   - next-week forecasting

-2. **Directional Trading & PnL Analysis**
-   Transformation of model outputs into trading signals and evaluation of profitability.

-The analysis focuses on the two Danish bidding zones:

-- **DK1 — West Denmark**
-- **DK2 — East Denmark**

-**Objective:**
-To convert forecasting outputs into **consistent and profitable trading decisions**.
+The objective of the project is not only to generate accurate forecasts, but to assess whether those forecasts can be transformed into consistent and profitable trading decisions.

 ---